abilandz/PH8124/Lecture_6/Lecture_6.md

 echo "Number of words: ${#SomeArray[*]}"
 ```

-In the first line we have stored the content of an external file ```SomeFile``` into variable **FileContent**, and then just defined the array elements by referencing its content.
+In the first line we have stored the content of an external file ```SomeFile``` into variable **FileContent**, and then just defined the array elements by obtaining its content.
 The empty characters which separate the words in the file, now separate the array elements in the definition.

 At the expense of becoming a bit cryptic, the above solution can be condensed even further: